dwyl/phoenix-chat-example/auth.md

 end
 ```

-The login/2 function redirects to the dwyl auth app.
-Read more about how to use the AuthPlug.get_auth_url/2 function.
+The `login/2` function redirects to the dwyl auth app.
+Read more about how to use the `AuthPlug.get_auth_url/2` function.
+Once authenticated,
-Once authenticated the user will be redirected to the / endpoint and a jwt session is created on the client.
+ the user will be redirected to the `/` endpoint
+and a `jwt` session is created on the client.

-The logout/2 function invokes AuthPlug.logout/1 which removes the (JWT) session and redirects back to the homepage.
+The `logout/2` function invokes `AuthPlug.logout/1`,
+which removes the (JWT) session and redirects back to the homepage.

 ## 5. Create `AuthControllerTest`